Testing bosonic dark matter through white dwarf mass measurements

 In this work, we explore the scenario proposed in \cite{Sanchis-Gual:2022ooi}, namely the existence of a mixed WD–boson star system, constructed from equilibrium, in which the scalar field contributes a non-negligible fraction of the gravitational mass.
+The viability of equilibrium configurations involving a scalar field coupled to a fermionic star is strongly influenced by the relative length scales of the two components.
+Bosonic fields of different masses are associated with distinct characteristic spatial extensions, which determine their ability to form stable, coexisting configurations with a given stellar object.
+In particular, ultra-light bosons with galactic-scale wavelengths are incompatible with stellar-sized systems.
+In contrast, much heavier bosons, typically used to model neutron-star-scale objects, are confined to very compact regions and would form only small cores.
+Consequently, only an intermediate range of boson masses provides a suitable match to the characteristic size of WDs, allowing for consistent equilibrium configurations~\cite{Schunck:2003kk,Liebling:2012fv, CasteloMourelle:2025ujn}.
 Unlike neutron stars, WDs possess weaker gravitational fields and larger radii, making the resulting bosonic component to behave differently.
 Nevertheless, it could still significantly affect the gravitational redshift while leaving the atmospheric modeling practically unchanged.
 We find that our model not only provides an explanation for the observed mass biases between electromagnetic and gravitational redshift methods but also opens a new observational window into the potential interplay between luminous compact stars and DM.
 Future observational strategies to test this proposal are suggested, including searches for environmental correlations (e.g.~denser DM regions like globular clusters \cite{Ramirez-Quezada:2022uou}) and asteroseismological signatures.